 Portrait painting is my first love.
 In fact for most artists, mostly everybody in fact, faces were the first thing drawn.
 Round heads, triangle nose, you remember.
 The funny thing?
 Shape play/construction is actually a real thing and crucial step when planning a portrait.
-It’s the beginning process that involves sketching by and boxing in the subject.
+It’s the beginning process that involves sketching and boxing in the subject.

-I paint primarily in the Alla Prima (Direct) mode with oils but I think these tips apply can be applied to any type of painting style.
+I paint primarily in the Alla Prima (Direct) mode with oils but I think these tips can be applied to any type of painting style.

 1. LOOK BEYOND THE SURFACE

 When painting a portrait, it is pivotal to look beyond the surface of your subject.
-You definitely want to paint what you see, but you should also be looking for details in your subject that are absent to the eye at 1st glance and unique to the person.
-You should choose which to enhance and do it subtly.
+You definitely want to paint what you see, but you should also be looking for details in your subject that are absent to the eye at 1st glance and that are unique to the person/subject.
+You should choose which "oddity" to enhance and do it subtly.
 Over working your portrait can be a stressful mess because you’re instead focusing on every detail present.
 You don’t have to pull out every detail on your subject with your brush but you should find something distinct about the person you can handle painting.

 For example, in this portrait, I chose to focus on the curls in her hair.
 Her braids are caressed by soft like curls…to me this was a distinct feature that would make this portrait hers.